I Thought My Father Was God: And Other True Tales from NPR's National Story Project

 About this ebook

 When Paul Auster and NPR's Weekend All Things Considered introduced The National Story Project, the response was overwhelming.
-Letters, emails, and faxes poured in, with over 4,000 submissions in the first year alone.
+Not only was the monthly show a critical success, but the volume of submissions was astounding.
+Letters, emails, faxes poured in on a daily basis- more than 4,000 of them by the time the project celebrated its first birthday.
 Everyone, it seemed, had a story to tell.

-Hilarious blunders, wrenching coincidences, brushes with death, miraculous encounters, improbable ironies, premonitions, sorrows, pains, and dreams - I Thought My Father Was God encompasses them all.
-A testament to the powerful role storytelling plays in our lives, this singular anthology offers a rare glimpse into the American soul, celebrating the diversity, resilience, and shared humanity that bind us together.
+Hilarious blunders, wrenching coincidences, brushes with death, miraculous encounters, improbable ironies, premonitions, sorrows, pains, dreams-this singular collection encompasses an extraordinary range of settings, time periods, and subjects.
+A testament to the important role storytelling plays in all our lives, I Thought My Father Was God offers a rare glimpse into the American soul.

 Ratings and reviews